pimlie/nodejs.sh/README.md

 wget https://raw.githubusercontent.com/pimlie/nodejs.sh/master/nodejs.sh
 chmod +x nodejs.sh
 sudo mv nodejs.sh /usr/local/sbin
-ln -s nodejs.sh /usr/local/sbin/node
+sudo ln -s nodejs.sh /usr/local/sbin/node
-ln -s nodejs.sh /usr/local/sbin/npm
+sudo ln -s nodejs.sh /usr/local/sbin/npm
-ln -s nodejs.sh /usr/local/sbin/yarn
+sudo ln -s nodejs.sh /usr/local/sbin/yarn
 ```

+Then probably you need to sign out for your shell to pickup the new paths to node etc

 > As eg `npm-check-updates` add symlinks to `/usr/local/bin`, we recommend to add symlinks to `/usr/local/sbin` as on Ubuntu/CentOS this has a higher priority and you can still access your local node install

 ## How it works

 This scripts pulls official node docker containers based on the version requested.
-It then assigns each container a unique name based on the version and the specified id.
+It then creates a container for that image with a unique name based on the version and the specified (project) id.

 When you execute a node command the command is passed to a `docker exec` on the container.
 This means the docker container needs to have a volume which is bound to your project folder